John Meyendorff: Affiliations

-A member of several professional associations, Meyendorff served during different periods as President of the Orthodox Theological Society of America, President of the American Patristic Association, and a member of the Executive Committee, U.S. Committee for Byzantine Studies.
+A member of several professional associations, Meyendorff served during different periods as President of the Orthodox Theological Society in America, President of the American Patristic Association, and a member of the executive committee, U.S. Committee for Byzantine Studies.
 He was a Fellow of the National Endowment for the Humanities (1976–77), and a Guggenheim Fellow (1981).

 During his service at the seminary, he held the positions of librarian, director of studies, and was long-time editor of St Vladimir's Theological Quarterly.
 His service to the church included positions as chairman of the Department of External Affairs of the Orthodox Church in America, as advisor to the Holy Synod, and as editor of the monthly newspaper The Orthodox Church.

 As a representative of the Orthodox Church, he participated in the activities of the World Council of Churches, having been Chairman of the Commission on Faith and Order (1967–75) and a member of the Central Committee.
 Committed particularly to inter-Orthodox unity and cooperation, he was one of the founders and the first general secretary of Syndesmos (World Fellowship of Orthodox Youth Organizations), and served later as its president.